evacchi/rnduja.github.io/_posts/2016-02-12-confluent_platform.md

 - Rest Proxy
 - Connectors to: JDBC databases, HDFS and Hive

- In particular we are interesting on analyzing the [Schema-Registry](http://docs.confluent.io/2.0.0/schema-registry/docs/index.html) and the [REST Proxy](http://docs.confluent.io/2.0.0/kafka-rest/docs/index.html) added on top of [apache kafka](http://kafka.apache.org/).
+ In particular, we are interested on analyzing the [Schema-Registry](http://docs.confluent.io/2.0.0/schema-registry/docs/index.html) and the [REST Proxy](http://docs.confluent.io/2.0.0/kafka-rest/docs/index.html) added on top of [apache kafka](http://kafka.apache.org/).

 ## Setup
-The examples below can be executing by starting [from this gist](https://gist.github.com/fabiofumarola/858f7140c29b875b5864).
+The examples below can be executed by starting [from this gist](https://gist.github.com/fabiofumarola/858f7140c29b875b5864).

 <script src="https://gist.github.com/fabiofumarola/858f7140c29b875b5864.js"></script>